For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 But stop and think what that would actually mean.

-So let but they're talking about.
+So let what they're talking about.

-Trump crews put it in proper order, the way the caller mentioned it.
+So we have a Cruz and Trump ticket, Trump Cruz, put it in proper order, the way the caller mentioned it.

 But let's say that for discussion purposes, that's the ticket.